 John O'Shea was godfather to generations of Kiwi filmmakers; he was an inspirational force committed to bringing new perspectives to the screen.
-"Had he been a Māori, he would have been a kaumatua years ago" - Wi Kuki Kaa.
+As Ngati actor Wi Kuki Kaa put it, "had he been a Māori, he would have been a kaumatua years ago".
 This documentary backgrounds O'Shea and his pioneering indie production company Pacific Films, ranging from his efforts to put Māori on screen, to banned 60s ads.
-The cast provides proof positive of O'Shea's influence — amongst the ex-Pacific staff interviewed are Barry Barclay, Tony Williams, Gaylene Preston, and Michael Seresin.
+The cast provides proof positive of O'Shea's influence — amongst the ex-Pacific staff interviewed are the late Barry Barclay, Tony Williams and Gaylene Preston.

 John was never a rip-off merchant.
 I don't know anyone who's made less money out of films than John.
-It never went in his pocket - it always went on the screen.– Tony Williams, on O'Shea
+It never went in his pocket - it always went on the screen.– Tony Williams, on John O'Shea